bitcoinfo/bitcoin-history/smart-contracts.md

 ---
 layout: page
 title: Smart Contract History and Other Resources
-description: From Szabo and E Lang to Ethereum, the DAO, and the Cambrian Explosion.
+description: From Szabo and E Lang - to Ethereum, the DAO, Smart Signatures, and the Cambrian Explosion.
 image: http://www.erights.org/elib/distrib/captp/3vat/images/elems10.png
 ---